korken89/esl/src/esl/containers/README.md

 A `ring_buffer` with a max size which refers to a statically allocated buffer.
 It has optional bounds checking.

+### Note

-**Note:** This implementation has that the maximum number of elements that can be stored is N-1.
+* This implementation has that the maximum number of elements that can be stored is N-1.
 This to not have a full/empty flag which couples the writing and reading, it is thread safe to read and write to the buffer.
+* This implementation is designed for types without destructor.

 ### Usage